 If you own a 29er (a mountain bike with 29″ wheels) and need some new tires, then this post is for you.

-At 29 inches, the Minion DHF Maxxis tire is tubeless and ready for any aggressive and extreme mountain biking.
+At 29 inches, the Minion DHF Maxxis tire is a tubeless ready mountain bike tire, ready for any aggressive and extreme mountain biking.

 It uses an efficient knob to prevent slipping and skidding.
 The tire material is malleable, but firm enough to allow for bouncing off of objects.
 It fits well with the sturdy nature of most tubeless tires.
 This is a lightweight wheel with the ability to be used in a variety of environmental settings.